jcblsn/rainforest-segmentation/README.md

 - `data`: Contains subfolders for different steps in the data processing pipeline.
 - `paper`: Contains our research paper.
 - `scripts`: Contains various scripts for data processing, model creation, and evaluation.
+Scripts with a `*` character in the file name were written by me; the rest were written by my collaborators.
-- `sample`: Contains sample results.
+- `sample`: Contains sample results for this document.

 ## Findings